dmulyalin/ttp/docs/source/Groups/Functions.rst

      - check if certain key contains certain value, return True if so and False otherwise
    * - `exclude_val`_
      - check if certain key contains certain value, return False if so and True otherwise
+   * - `record`_
+     - save (record) variable value in results object and global scope dictionaries
+   * - `set`_
+     - get value from results object variables dictionary and assign it to variable

 containsall
 ------------------------------------------------------------------------------